MacDownApp/macdown/MacDown/Resources/help.md

 ## Hack On

-Well, I guess that’s about it.
-Thanks for listening at my naggings.
+That’s about it.
+Thanks for listening.
 I’ll be quiet from now on (unless there’s an update about the app—I’ll remind you for that!).

 Happy writing!